jonkislin/ashenstone_lorebook/src/1-0-world_cultures.md

 #### The True Nature of "The Visitors"

-The Visitors' true identity is that of the Ildaari, the ancient race responsible for building the great Elven temple cities - Alk'Sira, Alra'Nazar, Jezier'Raïk, and Kiv'la — along with numerous other smaller cities and temples.
-Most Ildaari left the world long ago, traveling beyond the "Circles of the World," and even those remaining may not fully understand where their kin have gone.
+The Visitors' true identity is that of the Ildarii, the ancient race responsible for building the great Elven temple cities - Alk'Sira, Alra'Nazar, Jezier'Raïk, and Kiv'la — along with numerous other smaller cities and temples.
+Most Ildarii left the world long ago, traveling beyond the "Circles of the World," and even those remaining may not fully understand where their kin have gone.

-Today, only a few dozen Ildaari remain, and occupy themselves primarily as hunters of Aberrations.
+Today, only a few dozen Ildarii remain, and occupy themselves primarily as hunters of Aberrations.
 They belong to two extant orders: the *Deepseekers* of Jezier'Raïk, who hunt Graxils, and the *Seershadows* of Kiv'la, who, alongside the Ice Seers of Wulda, hunt Celestials.

-The Ildaari rarely now involve themselves in governance or trade, deferring instead to the Sylvan Elves and Gnomes who now inhabit their ancient cities.
+The Ildarii rarely now involve themselves in governance or trade, deferring instead to the Sylvan Elves and Gnomes who now inhabit their ancient cities.

 ## Halflings